-Figure 4-5.
-Tools - System Commands window
+Figure 4-15.
+Tools - System Commands menu

-Save All
+Click on the appropriate menu button to perform the following system tasks:

-In order to save the configuration changes you have just made they must be saved to the Modem's non-volatile RAM by clicking on the Save All button.
+System Function Description Save All In order to save the configuration changes you have just made they must be saved to the Router's non-volatile RAM by clicking on the Save All button.
+Restart Click the Restart button to restart the Router.
+If you have not saved your changes, the Router will revert to the previously saved configuration upon rebooting the Router.
+Restore The DSL-500T can be reset to the default configuration for all settings using the Restore option.

-Restart

-Click the Restart button to restart the Modem.
-If you have not saved your changes, the Modem will revert to the previously saved configuration upon rebooting the Modem.

-Restore

-The DSL-300T can be reset to the default configuration for all settings using the Restore option.
 This will also change the both the LAN and WAN IP address of the device, so these will need to be reconfigured accordingly.
 To perform a factory reset, click the Restore button.
 Since the IP settings will return to their default, you will lose access to the Web Manager.
 To use the Web Manager interface, the LAN IP address will need to be reconfigured.